Kasma Booty: Personal life

-She was born as Kasmah Abdullah in Kisaran, North Sumatra, Dutch East Indies (now Indonesia) of Dutch and Javanese descent.
+Kasma Booty was born as Kasmah Abdullah in Kisaran, North Sumatra, Dutch East Indies (now Indonesia) of Dutch and Javanese descent.
 Beginning her acting and film career at the early age of 15, she ultimately changed her name to Kasma Booty after marrying her husband, Jacob Booty.
 The couple had four children - Cempaka, Asmara, Purnama (her youngest child) and Suria (who is now deceased).

 Acting career

 She began her film career by acting in a number of films produced by Shaw Brothers.
 Her movies at Shaw Brothers included Cempaka (1947) and Noor Asmara (1949).
 Kasma next moved to the Cathay Keris Studio in Singapore before moving to the Merdeka Studio in Hulu Kelang, Malaysia in the 1960s.
 She received the Merak Kayangan award for veteran, long time film stars at the seventh annual Malaysian Film Festival in 1987, as well being awarded the Jury Award at the 35th annual Asia Pacific Film Festival in 1990.